AartiCouture/Crypto-Algorithm-Project/README.md

 ## Task Breakdown
-Source code from https://github.com/QuantConnect/Lean/blob/master/Algorithm.Python/KerasNeuralNetworkAlgorithm.py Compile back data for Bitcoin and Ethereum using Bitfinex and created a NeuralNetworkAlgorithm that accurately predicts future data.
+Source code from https://github.com/QuantConnect/Lean/blob/master/Algorithm.Python/KerasNeuralNetworkAlgorithm.py We compiled back data for Bitcoin and Ethereum using Bitfinex and created a NeuralNetworkAlgorithm that accurately predicts future data.

-To begin, define the KerasNeuralNetworkAlgorithm.
+To begin, we defined the KerasNeuralNetworkAlgorithm.
 The KerasNeuralNetworkAlgorithm is an algorithm that inherits from the QCAlgorithm class.
 It will be training the model every monday to keep the model fresh and dynamic, while trading three times daily.

 Attributes used for this are as follows: